Updated on April 22nd, 2026 by Josh Arnold

-Real Estate Investment Trusts, or REITs, give investors a hands-off way to participate in the economic upside of real estate.
-REITs have grown in popularity over time as income investors seek alternative strategies to generate portfolio income.
+Real Estate Investment Trusts, or REITs, give investors a hands-off way to participate in real estate’s economic upside.
+They have grown in popularity over time as income investors seek alternative strategies to generate portfolio income.

-One side effect of the growing popularity of REITs is the emergence of specialized REITs, focusing on only one sub-sector of the real estate industry.
+One side effect of the growing popularity of REITs is the emergence of specialized REITs, which focus on only one subsector of the real estate industry.
 For example, Dream Office REIT (DRETF) is the largest pure-play office REIT in the Canadian market, with a dominant position in office properties.

-Dream Office stock has a high 4.4% current dividend yield.
+Dream Office stock has a high 6.3% current dividend yield.
 And, its dividends are paid monthly, instead of the traditional quarterly payout.
+We note that dividends are declared in Canadian dollars, so investors in the US are inherently subjected to currency fluctuations as a result.

 Monthly dividend stocks are rare.
-You can download our full list of monthly dividend stocks (along with relevant financial metrics like dividend yields and payout ratios), which you can access below:
+You can download our full list of all 119 monthly dividend stocks (along with relevant financial metrics like dividend yields and payout ratios), which you can access below:

 The combination of Dream Office REIT’s dividend yield and monthly dividend payments will surely catch the eye of high-income investors.